APA Style – Definition, Overview & Examples

 Even though the APA style originated in the natural sciences, it is now commonly used in the humanities.

 You should know that the Publication Manual of the American Psychological Association (APA) provides detailed guidelines for writing academic research papers, addressing all formal requirements.
-This overview, however, focuses on how to quote in the APA format and does not present the Manual in its entyrety.
+This overview, however, focuses on how to quote in the APA format and does not present the Manual in its entirety.

 APA style in your thesis